Writer/Surfer

 First impressions of Smith’s Method helmet were how incredibly light it is, even compared to other in-mold helmets in our test.
 And while the Method lacked a lot of the features of other more premium helmets — no adjustable venting, no BOA fit system — we would contend that the Method is the ideal helmet for the rider that wants to set it and forget it.
 After all, there are more important things to do on a powder day than fiddle with your helmet’s settings in the lift line.
 Right?

 In testing, we found that the eight fixed vents were more than enough to keep the head cool on a chilly day.
 And the self-adjusting fit system, which is an elastic piece in the rear of the helmet, accommodated a beanie underneath just fine.
 The to-the-point styling looks great and the tiny brim integrated extremely well with most goggles.
+While we ultimately landed on the Giro Ledge for the best budget helmet due to its $105 price tag, paying $140 for a lighter, more breathable lid that includes premium features like Mips and zonal Koroyd tech is well worth the cost, especially for all-mountain riders and skiers.
 At this price point, we honestly couldn’t be more stoked on the Method.
+New for 2025 is the Method Pro, which, for $20 more, gives you a magnetic buckle and dial-adjustable fit.

 CHECK PRICE ON REI CHECK PRICE ON Smith